Victoria handyDART and your community

 We Want to Hear from You

-All public input will be shared with the design team to inform future planning and design.
-It will also be shared with the Town of View Royal and posted here.
+All public input is shared with the design team to inform future planning and design.

-An online survey was offered in May-June 2020.
-You can learn more about what was shared and what was heard here .
+The first phase of engagement occurred in spring 2020.
+You can learn more about what was shared and what was heard here.
 All input collected was shared with the design team to inform the preliminary design.
-Further opportunities for public engagement will occur to seek feedback on the preliminary design in Summer/Fall 2020.